openstf/stf/DONATION-TRANSPARENCY.md

 Here we attempt to list, to the best of our abilities, the team's use of donated funds and goods.

-If you're interested in supporting future development, [check us out on Bountysource](https://salt.bountysource.com/teams/openstf).
+If you're interested in supporting future development, [check us out on Open Collective](https://opencollective.com/openstf).

 ## Hardware purchases